-In accordance with the authority granted to me in Department Organization Order (DOO) 20-8, section 3.a., and Department Administrative Order (DAO) 202-250, I am hereby delegating to the Director, Office of Policy and Programs, Office of Human Resources Management, the authority to conduct Agency Head Review of collective bargaining agreements (CBA) and memorandums of understanding (MOU) required by Title 5, United States Code § 7114(c)(2) and Title 22, United States Code § 4113(f)(1), for the Department of Commerce (Department).
+In accordance with the authority granted to me in Department Organization Order (DOO) 20-8, section 3.b., and Department Administrative Order (DAO) 202-250, I am hereby delegating to the Director, Office of Policy and Benefits, Office of Human Resources Management, the authority to conduct Agency Head Review of collective bargaining agreements (CBA) and memorandums of understanding (MOU) required by Title 5, United States Code§ 7114(c)(2) and Title 22, United States Code§ 4113(f)(1), for the Department of Commerce (Department).
 This delegation of authority shall extend indefinitely until revoked by me, my successor, or the Chief Financial Officer and Assistant Secretary for Administration.
-I direct the Office of Policy and approval, and their disposition.
-I further direct the Office of Policy and Programs to initiate appropriate action to amend DOO 20-8 and DAO 202-250 in a manner consistent with this delegation of authority.
+I direct the Office of Policy and Benefits to notify me of all CBAs or MOUs submitted to the Department for review and approval, and their disposition.